You have configured an SSL endpoint and now you want your application to use https for all requests.

 X-Forwarded-Proto and the

 X-Forwarded-Port request headers.
-The app checks
+The app must check

 config.force_ssl = true in your